hello-robot/stretch_tutorials/ros2/intro_to_ros2.md

 When working with Stretch robots, setting the correct ROS_DOMAIN_ID is crucial because:

 1. **Multi-robot environments**: If you have multiple Stretch robots on the same network, each should use a different ROS_DOMAIN_ID to prevent cross-talk
-2. **Shared networks**: In lab or classroom settings, different users' ROS2 nodes won't interfere with each other if they use different domain IDs
+2. **Shared networks**: In lab or classroom settings, different users' ROS 2 nodes won't interfere with each other if they use different domain IDs
 3. **Debugging**: You can isolate your development environment from production systems

 ### Setting ROS_DOMAIN_ID in the Terminal